-High or Low Car Insurance Deductible: What Should You Do?
+High or Low Car Insurance Deductible: Which is Better for You and Your Wallet?

 Is having a high deductible car insurance policy better than a low deductible car insurance policy?
 Financial Experts will tell you a high deductible car insurance plan is smart because your monthly premium payments will be lower.
 “Good deal,” you think, and so you opt for the $1,000 deductible.